 Security is far too complex and difficult a problem for any developer or development shop to manage on their own, and the cloud providers have teams of experts who have spent years developing securable infrastructure that will almost certainly be more robust than anything you could host on your own.

 This has been a brief survey into the type of products and services available from the major cloud providers.
+If you have any questions regarding which cloud platform is right for you, feel free to contact us at firstname.lastname@example.org.
+We have experts to make sure you get the answers to your questions.
 Next time we will dive deeper into the specific offerings in each category, comparing the services in terms of features and cost.